 But as written before, all this can be read out there written by better writers than myself.
 But what are my personal observations?

-When I hold it in my hands for the first time, I found it, although the smallest SLR of it’s time, bigger than I expected compared to “my” other Japanese SLR, the Nikon FA.
+When I held it in my hands for the first time, I found it, although the smallest SLR of it’s time, bigger than I expected compared to “my” other Japanese SLR, the Nikon FA.
 But then I realized that the size of the FA (or more precisely the FM) was Nikon’s (among others) reaction to Maitani’s design.
 The next thing i noticed, was the unusual place of the speed settings.
 Not on the top plate like usual, but instead on th elens barrel.
 A position I am totally used to, as I was used to this “strange” location from my first SLR, my Kodak Retina Reflex S. The third thing I slowly discovered was the incredible precision of all metal parts, which surprise me still any time I hold in my hands.
 Lastly, the giant viewfinder (a huge plus for me as I am wearing glasses) was an instant joy to use.

 Taking pictures with the Olympus OM-1n